hsponchiado/Binary-Search-Visualization/README.md

 **Problem Breakdown & Computational Thinking:**

-Binary search is a very efficient searching algorithm which its complexity is O(1) for the best case and O(log n) for the average and worst case, meaning it is a very good algorithm.
-It also shows us how the divide and conquer strategy works perfectly, by repeatedly halving the given list.
-Below is the computational thinking breakdown that I used to design this app.
-The reason I chose Binary Search specifically is because I believe many students learn the steps, but struggle to visualize how the search range actually works.
-By concluding this project, students can now see clearly a step by step process of how the algorithm works.
+Binary Search is a fast and efficient way to look for a value in a sorted list.
+Its best-case time is O(1) and its average and worst case is O(log n) because the algorithm keeps cutting the list in half.
+I chose this algorithm because many students learn the steps, but it can still be hard to picture how the search range gets smaller each time.
+With this project, users can actually see the process happen step by step, which makes the algorithm easier to understand.
+Below is the computational thinking breakdown I used to design this app.

 **1. Decomposition**